-Allogeneic stem cell transplant may include nonmyeloablative (mini) following autologous stem cell transplant or fully myeloablative preferably on a clinical trial.
+^oAllogeneic stem cell transplant may include nonmyeloablative (mini) following autologous stem cell transplant or fully myeloablative, preferably in a clinical trial.
 Current data do not support miniallografting alone.

-nAdditional autologous transplant on or off clinical trial is an option depending on the time interval between the preceding stem cell transplant and documented progression.
-Retrospective studies suggest a 2- to 3-y minimum length of remission for consideration of a second autologous stem cell transplant.
+^q Additional autologous transplant on or off clinical trial is an option depending on the time interval between the preceding stem cell transplant and documented progression.
+Retrospective studies suggest a 2- to 3-year minimum length of remission for consideration of a second autologous stem cell transplant.